Collecting the stories of the Indian diaspora in Australia

 Australians with Indian heritage are Australia's fastest growing migrant group, comprising over 750,000 people in 2022.
 Indian diaspora communities have made a significant contribution to many aspects of Australian society and culture.

-We are inviting Australians with Indian heritage to help the Library build a collection about their history and experiences.
-We will be guided by those who are by self-definition a part of the Indian diaspora in Australia.
-That may include people who trace their heritage to the pre-Partition Indian subcontinent.
+We invited Australians with Indian heritage to help the Library build a collection about their history and experiences.
+We were guided by those who are by self-definition a part of the Indian diaspora in Australia.
+That may have included people who trace their heritage to the pre-Partition Indian subcontinent.

-By collecting stories of the Indian diaspora, we can can preserve and make accessible to social historians of the future, the stories of today.
-We aim to ensure that a permanent documentary record of Australia’s migration history is publicly available.
-This two-year project will end in June 2025, however we look forward to building ongoing relationships with the Indian-Australian community.
+By collecting stories of the Indian diaspora, we aimed to preserve and make accessible to social historians of the future, the stories of today.
+We sought to ensure that a permanent documentary record of Australia’s migration history is publicly available.
+This two-year project ended in June 2025, however we look forward to building ongoing relationships with the Indian-Australian community.

-We are looking for material by and about Australian-Indian people and communities, their lives and experiences, their work and organisations.
+Although the project has formally ended we are still looking for material by and about Australian-Indian people and communities, their lives and experiences, their work and organisations.

 - Books